 Stop #4: Kennebunkport, Maine

-To finish up your road trip, head two hours north to the charming coastal town of Kennebunkport, Maine.
+On your way to Portland, head two hours north of Boston to the charming coastal town of Kennebunkport, Maine.
 As soon as you pass into Maine, get off the highway and hightail it to Bob’s Clam Hut for some of the best lobster rolls and fried clams in New England.
 Then meander up the coast, taking your time to stop into a few of the best towns in the Maine Beaches region.

 If you need to stretch your legs, stop in York for a walk along the 1.5 mile Cliff Walk or stock up your kitchen pantry at the Stonewall Kitchen company store.
 Another must-stop destination on your road trip to Maine has to be in Cape Neddick at the Nubble Lighthouse.
 Located on an island just off the coast, this is one of the most photographed lighthouses in Maine.
 If you are hungry, you can get some fresh lobster at Fox’s Lobster House right next door or Dunne’s Ice Cream down the street.